-I had a hit a wall – a serious one in my personal, professional and artistic lives.
-I was truly stuck in some very strong self defeating cycles and I was desperate to break out of them.
+I had hit a wall – a serious one in my personal, professional and artistic lives.
+I was truly stuck in some very strong self-defeating cycles and I was desperate to break out of them.
 I had been featured at a jazz festival in Ireland and realised that, I am a gifted singer and artist.
-But I no idea how to get of the ‘I can’t do this,’ I’ll never achieve anything as an artist,’ etc thought patterns.
+But I have no idea how to get off the ‘I can’t do this,’ I’ll never achieve anything as an artist,’ etc thought patterns.
 Line came to mind one day, I found The Performer’s Edge page on her website and the rest, as they say, is history.

 What were your initial goals?

 Honestly – just to get unstuck.
 To get out of the depression and stagnation I was in and move into a more positive headspace so I could formulate a plan for my artistic progress.

 Yes, they have changed mostly because I can see that I have the power to create my own story.
 And that power is limitless.
 They’ve also changed largely because my limiting beliefs have been eradicated.
 It’s not to say they don’t try to rear their ugly heads again.
 But the difference between how I dealt with them in January 2019 and how I am choosing to deal with them now in a New Year full of possibilities are miles apart.
 I can spot a limiting belief and reframe it in a matter of minutes.
 That’s MAJOR progress for me.

 I have a greater self-belief than I think I have ever had.
 And you need that as an artist.
 I am kinder myself and that has had a ripple effect on everything else I do and the people in my life.
 As a performer, I am excited when I have the opportunity to get on stage.
 I used to dread it.
 Above all, I know my worth and value as a singer/performer/actress.
 I know that “I AM ENOUGH”.